The fabric of a janker

 The two basic versions of jankers

 The short all-day version has a thick coarse loden fabric like the ones shown above.
 The seam and closure often don a knit contrast in the same color as the janker or a contrast.
 The two small pockets on each side of the front have knit or color contrast.
 The pockets are just large enough to hold a handkerchief, or some change.
 Fancy men jankers may have a belt with button on the sleeves like in the photos above.
-One button of the front closure buttons often has a different contrast than the other buttons.
+One button of the front closure buttons often has a different contrast than the other buttons (see example below).

 Janker cut for women